Adventuring through twisted time.

 Yet that never happened.

-And so, when she realized her life was hers she turned and turned her devastation and destruction on the ones that brought her here.
+And so, when she realized her life was hers she turned her devastation and destruction on the ones that brought her here.
 Fighting back the Templars while the Raven King took all the glory.
 Glory she didn’t care for.

 She chased the Templars far from Thistlemoon.
-Eliminating them all and uncovering the deep cavernous underbelly of a beast, the organization truly was.
+Eliminating them all and uncovering the deep cavernous underbelly of a beast, the alliance truly was.
 The time turned.
 The world changed but Hathor was unforgiving never wavering in her want to gut the Templars and what they turned into as each decade passed.

 She hunted them alone for many decenniums.
 Eviscerating them of their holy books of knowledge and sacred treasures to build her wealth and open her own syndicate.